-A small field of seven will contest the Group 1 Black Caviar Lightning (1000m) held at Flemington on Saturday, February 15 and Bettingpro.com.au provides you with a comprehensive guide to the race.
+The Group 1 Black Caviar Lightning (1000m) will be held at Flemington on Saturday, February 13 and Bettingpro.com.au provides you with a comprehensive guide to the race.

 Lightning Stakes Tips & Betting Advice

 Lightning Stakes 2020

 |Date||Saturday 15 February|

 LIGHTNING STAKES BETTING SELECTIONS & TIPS

 Our experts will have their pre-race predictions and Lightning Stakes betting selections available for the Group 1 race.

 - Three-year-olds have a poor recent record in the race

 - Five-year-old horses have the best recent record

 - Second favourites have had more luck than horses at the head of the betting